mjb98/NearMe/README.md

 # Near Me

-This is a sample iOS 14+ Swiftui project using:
+This is a sample iOS 14+ SwiftUi project using:

 -  Combine
 -  MVVM